vesselio/PhoneGapPlugin/README.md

                        'YOUR_MUNCHKIN_ID', 'YOUR_SECRET_KEY'
                        );

-	@ parameteres :
+	@ parameters :

-	•	Success call back : set of extra instruction to be executed if Marketo framework got initialised successfully.
+	•	Success call back : set of extra instruction to be executed if Marketo framework got initialized successfully.
-	•	Failure call back : set of extra instruction to be executed if Marketo framework got failed to initialise .
+	•	Failure call back : set of extra instruction to be executed if Marketo framework got failed to initialize.
-	•	MUNCKIN ID : munchkin id which you received from Marketo at time of registration .
+	•	MUNCKIN ID : munchkin id which you received from Marketo at time of registration.
-	•	SECRET KEY : secrete key which you received from Marketo at time of registration .
+	•	SECRET KEY : secret key which you received from Marketo at time of registration.

-	1. Add Lead  : To associate new Lead in Marketo server call this code to any of your own function.
+	1. Add Lead  : To associate new Lead in Marketo server call this code in any of your own functions.

 	@ Syntax :
     		marketo.addlead(function(){console.log("MarketoSDK : Lead Added");},